frychicken/frychicken/README.md

 ### Hi there 👋

-I have recently changed my username, you should check me out here [@duongddinh](https://github.com/duongddinh)
+I have recently changed my username; you should check me out here [@duongddinh](https://github.com/duongddinh)
 <!--
 **frychicken/frychicken** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.